dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

 CSDL is the Entity Framework's implementation of the Entity Data Model.

 In an Entity Framework application, conceptual model metadata is loaded from a .csdl file (written in CSDL) into an instance of the System.Data.Metadata.Edm.EdmItemCollection and is accessible by using methods in the System.Data.Metadata.Edm.MetadataWorkspace class.
-The Entity Framework uses conceptual model metadata to translate queries against the conceptual model to data source-specific commands.
+Entity Framework uses conceptual model metadata to translate queries against the conceptual model to data source-specific commands.

 The EF Designer stores conceptual model information in an .edmx file at design time.
-At build time, the EF Designer uses information in an .edmx file to create the .csdl file that is needed by the Entity Framework at runtime.
+At build time, the EF Designer uses information in an .edmx file to create the .csdl file that is needed by Entity Framework at runtime.

 Versions of CSDL are differentiated by XML namespaces.